Environmental Finance Centers

 University of Southern Maine Exit

-Focus: Advance the understanding and practice of smart growth, the prevention of and adaptation to climate change, and the development of alternative energy resources.
+Focus: Advance the understanding and practice of smart growth and green infrastructure, implementation, the financial and spatial adaptation to climate change and infrastructure resilience, and the fiscal and environmental efficiencies of food waste reduction.

 EPA Region 2 (serving New Jersey, New York, Puerto Rico, and the U.S. Virgin Islands)